 The ad itself was only $60, 000, though the positive results mirror those of others that cost far more.
 This alone showed that a campaign doesn’t need to go overboard, to garner incredible results.

-By merging human interaction, a popular product, and the reactions as customers shared their delight and bounty with each other, Coca-Cola was able to create brand advocacy that could not be bought.
+By merging human interaction, a popular product, and the reactions as customers shared their delight and bounty with each other, Coca-Cola was able to create an advocacy marketing model that could not be bought.

 Around the world, people smiled and laughed along with those onscreen, the joyous feeling their moments brought infectiously.